 A sad story, but typical, because anything different – even slightly different – seems difficult, if not downright impossible for breeders to grasp.
 How such a horse as Tiznow was able to make it – and make it he has, is still a mystery, though his offspring seldom top sales.
 Perhaps enough breeders like him due to his 4 x 4 Northern Dancer cross.

-Let’s not forget that American breeders are so fashion conscious that they threw away Sunday Silence, one of the world’s great sires.
-This is something they routinely do with anything that isn’t by Storm Cat out of a Mr. Prospector-
+Let’s not forget that American breeder are so fashion conscious that they threw away Sunday Silence, one of the world’s great sires.
+This is something they routinely do with anything that isn’t by Storm Cat out of a Mr. Prospector-line mare.

 So since it is not inconceivable that most of the foals of this new century will be Northern Dancer linebreds and, crossed back on Mr. Prospector linebreds the results will be horses with a true glut of Native Dancer, a horse who ran only 22 times in an era when horses routinely ran 50 times.
 Why not just rename the breed?
 They are no longer Thoroughbreds, they are Native Dancers.